mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 ...
 Truth is one.
 No secondary.
 Whoever looks at the truth, truth is whatever it is, in whatever situation it may be, truth is one.

 But we always create many, many, many kinds of truth.
-In terms of Buddhism, in terms of Christianity, in terms of Judaism... even in the realm of Christianity, we are fighting with each other under the beautiful flag of the term “God.”
+In terms of Buddhism, in terms of Christianity, in terms of Judaism... even in the realm of Christianity, we are fighting with each other under the beautiful flag of the term *God*.
 God must be one exactly, but we create lots of kinds of God.

 #### 46:10